Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Hawking's bound

 On the other hand, we have the area theorem of black hole event horizon\cite{AT} which states that the area of the event horizon never decreases between two not intersecting spatial hypersurfaces under certain conditions.
 Then we have an inequality between initial and final area of black hole horizon,

-if we approximate the black holes by Schwarzschild black hole.
-The equator would be attained if two stationary black holes instantaneously merged into a final stationary black hole.
+if we suppose that initial horizon area is the sum of areas of two isolated black holes whose horizon areas are $16\pi M_i^2$.
+The equality would be attained if two stationary black holes instantaneously merged into a final stationary black hole.
 Consequently, the relations (\ref{eqn:EC}) and (\ref{eqn:AT}) restrict the energy converted into the gravitational radiation as

-Especially in the case of identical masses $M_1=M_2$, the energy rate of the gravitational radiation $E/2M_1$ should be less than $29\%$.
+Especially in the case of identical masses $M_1=M_2$, the energy ratio of the gravitational radiation $E/2M_1$ should be less than $29\%$.

-After that work, numerical simulations\cite{NA} have shown in the identical mass head-on collision the energy rate of the gravitational radiation ($\sim$0.1\%) is two orders of magnitude smaller than Hawking's bound.
+After that work, numerical simulations\cite{NA} have shown in the identical mass head-on collision the energy ratio of the gravitational radiation ($\sim$0.1\%) is two orders of magnitude smaller than Hawking's bound.
 Anyway, that means the evaluation of the area theorem by Schwarzschild black hole horizon is not incorrect.
 On the other hand, the upper bound is too large to predict anything for the collision.
 In a sense, it is not realistic to evaluate the event horizon area of colliding black hole by its gravitational mass as $16\pi M_i^2$, since the event horizon is determined by not only local geometry around the black hole but also global geometry including the other black hole.
 How can we turn the upper bound severe by improving the evaluation of the event horizon area?
 It is the main aim in the present article to clarify why gravitational radiation is not much in such head-on collision of black holes, by our improved evaluation of the area theorem in inequality (\ref{eqn:AT}).